Israeli Prime Minister Benjamin Netanyahu looked on as President Obama spoke this morning in the Oval Office of the White House.

-With Iran and its nuclear program looming over the discussions, President Obama just said at the White House that "the United States will always have Israel's back."
+With Iran and its nuclear program looming over the discussions, President Obama said this morning that "the United States will always have Israel's back."
 The president's comment came with Israeli Prime Minister Benjamin Netanyahu, who is at the White House for talks today, by his side.

 For his part, Netanyahu told reporters that the U.S. and Israel stand together on policy toward Iran, The Associated Press reports.